 Arjuna has referred to Shadowplay as “a love letter to David Lynch”.
 And more specifically to the supernatural aspects of Twin Peaks.
 And if that makes it sound like this is a very strange film you are right.
 It’s actually a little too strange for its own good at times.

-Not only is the plot full of twists, it’s told in a non-linear style.
+Not only is the plot full of twists, but it’s also told in a non-linear style.
 As we see things happening we’re never sure if they’re occurring now, a flashback or a premonition.
 Or if it’s really happening at all.
 Anton seems to take some of his cues from a “Choose Your Own Adventure” type book.
 The choices and page numbers, along with his choice appear on the screen.
 And just as you can backtrack in those books, we see scenes played out more than once.
 Sometimes the same sometimes changed.

 A plot like this tends to work better as a short such as Everyone Laugh At Leanne.
 The longer the film goes on the harder it is to keep it all straight.
 The film also needs to give the viewer enough information that they have a point of reference.
 Keeping the audience guessing is a good thing, leaving them hopelessly lost is another.
 And that’s how I felt more than once during Shadowplay.